Customer Segmentation in Banking: Impact Strategies 2026

 - Seeks continuous guidance, not just products.

-- Wants to feel that the bank understands their personal situation.
+- Wants to feel that the bank understands their personal and financial situation.

 - Prefers tailored and transparent recommendations.

-- Young Adults: Focusing on building their financial lives, possibly new to credit management and savings.
+- Young Adults: Focused on building their financial lives and often new to credit management and savings.

 - Professionals and Workers: Seeking convenient and efficient banking solutions to manage their daily income and expenses.